jtjcdc/TasteBuds/README.md

    * User creates a profile(can add faves, dislikes, etc.)
 * Feed
    * User gets matched with people with similar taste profiles and can choose to follow their matches and see their recently tried     foods, restaurants, recommended foods, etc. on their feed
+* Matches
+   * User can search through their matches
+* Chat
+   * User can chat with their matches
 * Recommendedations
-   * Users will get recommendations based on their taste matches recommendations and tags
+   * User will get recommendations based on their taste matches recommendations and tags
+* Explore
+   * User can search for foods, restaurants, reviews, or other users
 * Settings
    * User can change language, notifications, match settings, etc.